KushagraSaxena77/CSS-Sticky-Navigation-Menu-Project/README.md

 ## Overview

-The **CSS Sticky Navigation Menu Project** demonstrates how to create a visually appealing and functional sticky navigation menu using HTML and CSS.
+The CSS Sticky Navigation Menu Project demonstrates how to create a visually appealing and functional sticky navigation menu using HTML and CSS.
+Its a simple and customisable project built for demonstration and educational purpose.
 This project is designed as a reference or starting point for developers who want to implement a fixed navigation bar that remains visible while scrolling through a webpage.

 ## Features